May 2024

 As you might anticipate, many financial thoughts will be UK focused; however, the world is now a small place and many of these economic factors are occurring globally, as we enter a new era of higher costs, inflation, interest rates and the like.
 Global conflicts remain constants at this time.

-We have looked at some of these points in this Investment House View update.
+We have looked at some of these points below.

 GBP / US dollar